Wendy D. Roth

-Wendy D. Roth is an Associate Professor of Sociology and the Graduate Chair (2021-2024) at the University of Pennsylvania.
-She joined the department in 2019.
-Prior to joining the department, she taught at the University of British Columbia.
+A Professor of Sociology and the Graduate Chair (2021-2024) at the University of Pennsylvania, Wendy D. Roth joined the department in 2019.
+Before that, she taught at the University of British Columbia.
 She received her Ph.D. in Sociology and Social Policy from Harvard University in 2006.

-Her first book, Race Migrations: Latinos and the Cultural Transformation of Race (Stanford University Press 2012) examines how immigration changes cultural concepts of race, not only for the migrants themselves, but also for their host society, and for the societies they left behind.
-The book examines race from a cultural perspective, and shows how concepts of race flow between societies to influence local conceptions and stratification systems.
+Roth’s first book, Race Migrations: Latinos and the Cultural Transformation of Race (Stanford University Press 2012) examines how immigration changes cultural concepts of race, not only for the migrants themselves, but also for their host society, and for the societies they left behind.
 The book received the Isis Duarte Prize from the Haiti-Dominican Republic Section of the Latin American Studies Association and an Eduardo Bonilla-Silva Outstanding Book Award Honourable Mention from the Society for the Study of Social Problems Division on Racial and Ethnic Minorities.